 Of course, it is vital to ensure that you only record business costs in your accounting records.
 The golden rule for costs is that they must have been incurred wholly and exclusively for business.
 Generally, it’s pretty obvious what business costs are although there are some specific rules for things like mileage and use of home as an office.
 Rules can be different depending on if you operate as a sole trader or a limited company.
 So if you are looking at any guidance, do make sure that you are referring to up to date rules for the business structure that you operate under.

-It is worth mentioning The Trading Allowance which applies to those operating as sole traders.
+It's worth mentioning the Trading Allowance which applies to those operating as sole traders.
 This Allowance means that if your turnover from self-employment is less than £1,000 you do not need to tell HMRC.
 If your turnover is over this amount but costs are negligible then you can claim a flat £1,000 instead of the individual costs.
 Obviously, you’ll need to keep a tally of all the business costs to establish if you’ve spent less than a grand.

 Safe pair of hands